Chinese Language Program

 The University of Kansas has offered Chinese since 1959 and has maintained the strongest Chinese language program in the Great Plains.

 China has one of the richest literary and philosophical traditions in the world, and a vibrant contemporary cultural scene.
-With an extensive history of inventions and ever-evolving technological innovations, China is also the US’ largest trading partner, the world’s second largest economy, and the largest film market outside of Hollywood.
+With an extensive history of inventions and ever-evolving technological innovations, China is also the US’ largest trading partner, the world’s second largest economy, as well as the largest film market outside of Hollywood.
 With over 1 billion speakers in many different countries and communities all over the globe, Chinese is the world’s most spoken language.
-Knowledge of Chinese is becoming increasingly sought after by employers – and with one of the nation’s best Chinese programs, our department will prepare you like none other to enter the job market.
+Knowledge of Chinese is sought after by employers – and with one of the nation’s best Chinese programs, our department will greatly enhance your qualifications and options as you enter the job market.

 Chinese Placement Exam

-If you are enrolling at KU for the first time and want to continue your study of Chinese, you should take an on-line placement exam prior to your arrival on campus.
+If you are enrolling at KU for the first time, have learned some Chinese before, and want to continue studying Chinese, you should take an on-line placement exam, ideally prior to your arrival on campus.
 To take the exam, simply follow this link to the testing page, and access it with your KU ID (guest log-in options also available).

 Upon completion of the exam, you will be given a preliminary placement, which you should use to register for a specific Chinese course.
 During the first week of classes, you should meet with your instructor to confirm the accuracy of the placement.
 If it is determined that another course would be more appropriate, you will be allowed to transfer to that course.